Human Following Robot Using Arduino and Ultrasonic Sensor

 Arduino Human Following Robot Circuit Diagram

 This design incorporates three ultrasonic sensors, allowing distance measurements in three directions front, right, and left.
 These sensors are connected to the Arduino board through their respective digital pins.
 Additionally, the circuit includes two DC motors for movement, which are connected to an L298N motor driver module.
-The motor driver module is in turn connected to the Arduino board using its corresponding digital pins.
+The motor driver module is, in turn, connected to the Arduino board using its corresponding digital pins.
 To power the entire setup, two 3.7V li-ion cells are employed, which are connected to the motor driver module via a switch.

 Overall, this circuit diagram showcases the essential components and connections necessary for the Human-following robot to operate effectively.